pedrolamarao/metal/xxx--multiboot2-x86--minimal/README.md

 Requirement (1) is easily satisfied in such a small example, since the program image itself is smaller than 32kb.

-The Multiboot2 header is computed in C++ using the Aasgard's multiboot2 library.
+The Multiboot2 header is computed in C++ using the `multiboot2` component.
 The object is defined in namespace scope with static storage duration in [`main.cpp`](main.cpp).
 It is constant initialized by a `constexpr` constructor.
-Therefore, the object shall be placed value initialized, not zero initialized, in the program image.
+Therefore, the object shall be placed value initialized, not default initialized, in the program image.

 Requirement (2) is satisfied by the ELF image.
 The default ELF entry point, `_start`, is provided.
 The Multiboot2 loader shall parse the ELF image to locate the entry point.